varunmadhavam/RTL_Design_With_SKY130/README.md

       git clone https://github.com/kunalg123/vsdflow.git
       git clone https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git
       ```
     - Go to the newly created vsdflow directory and execute the command ./opensource_eda_tool_install.sh .
 This will begin the installation of the various tools required for this workshop.(**Note.
-The tools would have been alredy installed on the lab machines and this step is not necessary**)
+The tools would have been already installed on the lab machines and this step is not necessary**)
       ![](/src/img/vsdinstall1.png)
       ```
       cd /home/varun/VLSI/vsdflow